Table of contents

-Your loyal customer base will purchase more with you, and more often.
+Your loyal customers will purchase more with you, and more often.
 And they can be an incredibly valuable marketing tool that can help you grow your customer base through referrals and word-of-mouth.

-If you don’t already have one, now is the time to put a plan in place to harness the power of your existing customer base.
-Here are the steps you can take to engage them and build customer loyalty for your business.
+If you don’t already have one, now is the time to put a plan in place to harness the power of your existing customers.
+Here are the steps you can take to engage them and build a loyal following for your business.

 Understand Your Customers

-Because you need your customer base to relate to your brand, you have to understand what they’re all about.
+Because you need your customers to relate to your brand, you have to understand what they’re all about.
 You accomplish this through market research.

 Market research is gathering information about the market you want to enter or operate in — your target market.
-The end goal is to find out how successful your offering can be to customers in your target market and to understand how best to engage that customer base.
+The end goal is to find out how successful your offering can be to customers in your target market, and to understand how best to engage those customers.

 There are two approaches to gathering this information: primary (research you do yourself) and secondary research (public-facing research compiled by a third party).